-She started connecting with others through recreational activities, such as group hikes, and is attending the weekly yoga class at a community house.
-Laura has also built enough confidence to go grocery shopping and even take the train by herself.
-The 30-year-old NDIS participant has been able to make these positive steps, and move on from a toxic relationship, by engaging with the appropriate supports that enable Laura to achieve her goals.
+She started connecting with others through recreational activities, such as group hikes, and began attending the weekly yoga class at a community house.
+Laura also built enough confidence to go grocery shopping and even take the train by herself.
+The 30-year-old NDIS participant has been able to make these positive steps, and move on from a toxic relationship, by engaging with the appropriate supports that enable her to achieve her goals.

-“I was previously diagnosed with Borderline Personality Disorder but have since spoken to a family counsellor who feels my mental health aligns with Complex Post-Traumatic Stress Disorder (CPTSD), so I came to Mind to get some support,” she says.
-“I was unsure how I was going to get better and if these supports were going to help me, but working with Josephine (a Mind Community Mental Health Practitioner) I have become more comfortable and I’ve been able to try new things and get out in the community.”
+“I was previously diagnosed with Borderline Personality Disorder but I have since spoken to a family counsellor who feels my mental health aligns with Complex Post-Traumatic Stress Disorder (CPTSD), so I came to Mind to get some support,” she said.
+“I was unsure how I was going to get better, and if these supports were going to help me, but working with Josephine (a Mind Community Mental Health Practitioner) I have become more comfortable and I’ve been able to try new things and get out in the community.”

 Josephine is Laura’s support coordinator.
-She works to understand Laura’s goals, help determine the best types of support to achieve these goals and, most importantly, how to get the best out of Laura’s NDIS plan.
+She works to understand Laura’s goals, help determine the best types of support to achieve them and, most importantly, how to get the best out of Laura’s NDIS plan.
 As a support coordinator, Josephine helps NDIS participants navigate the system and, once they have identified suitable supports, develop service agreements with providers.

 “Josephine, Laura and I are all on the same page, and that relationship really helps.
 We’re all comfortable to have conversations and it has become a really important part of the NDIS package…it’s important that someone can find the right supports and help us navigate the system.”

 NDIS Support Coordination can help you get the best out of your NDIS plan.